CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/Configuration-Examples.md

 ## Layer 2 EVPN with External Routing

-The following example shows an EVPN layer 2 routing configuration.
+The following example shows an EVPN layer 2 routing configuration with:

+- BGP in the underlay
+- VXLAN encapsulation server connectivity
+- EVPN as the control plane
+- All server gateways outside the VXLAN fabric

 {{< img src = "/images/cumulus-linux/evpn-layer2.png" >}}